paras9o9/Suicidal-Ideation-Detection-using-Machine-Learning/README.md

 - Lock author-disjoint and time-based splits; compute per-split stats and leak checks; freeze seeds and store split manifests.[3][8]
 - Write an ethical use and access policy page with a clear non-clinical use disclaimer and instructions for requesting access, if controlled.[10][8]
 - Add a Baselines section with one traditional ML, one LSTM/CNN, and one transformer fine-tune plan; reserve results slots to fill after preprocessing.[8][3]

+“This repository is intended for research, benchmarking, and method development for suicidal ideation detection on social media text.
+It is not a medical device and must not be used for clinical decision-making or automated moderation without qualified human oversight, institutional review, and external validation.
+The project is out-of-scope for diagnosis, professional replacement, and any deployment lacking documented assessments of bias, safety, calibration, and drift, along with monitoring, governance, and user privacy protections.”

 If helpful, a concise template to start the README or dataset card:
 - Title and version; summary (3–5 lines).[8]